-The Graduate Diploma and Master of Arts in Military History is offered by the School of Humanities and Social Sciences.
+The Master of Arts in Military History is offered by the School of Humanities and Social Sciences.
 It is the only specialist degree program in military history offered by an Australian university.

 History teachers and postgraduate scholars who wish to gain a comprehensive understanding of the major themes and issues in the field of military history will find this program valuable.
 It draws upon the widely-acknowledged and single greatest concentration of academic historians in the field within Australia.